Kac-Moody symmetric spaces: Local and global automorphisms of Kac--Moody symmetric spaces

-The next step is to describe the local automorphisms of $\overline{\XXX}$.
-We remind the reader that for a pointed maximal flat $(p, F)$ the set $F^\mathrm{sing}(p)$ of singular points of $F$ with respect to $p$ and the local automorphism group ${\rm Aut}(p, F)$ were defined in Definition~\ref{defsingularregular}.
-By strong transitivity, these notions do not depend on the choice of pointed maximal flat up to isomorphism, and we will work with the \Defn{standard pointed flat} $(e, \overline{A}\overline{K})$ of the coset model.
+\begin{convention} For the remainder of Section \ref{aut} we assume that ${\mathbf A}$ is non-affine. \end{convention} In this section we investigate the local transformations of $\ol{\XXX}$.
+Recall that for a pointed maximal flat $(p, F)$ the set $F^\mathrm{sing}(p)$ of singular points of $F$ with respect to $p$ and the group $\GL(p,F, F^{\rm sing}(p))$ of local transformations of $(p,F)$ were defined in Definition~\ref{defsingularregular}.
+By strong transitivity, these notions do not depend on the choice of pointed maximal flat up to isomorphism, and we will work with the \Defn{standard pointed flat} $(e, \ol{A}\ol{K})$ of the coset model.